-Chapter 7 of Title 11 governs corporate liquidation ” termination of the business and sale of its assets to repay creditors at least some portion of the debt incurred.
-In 2004, approximately 20,000 Chapter 7s were filed.
+Chapter 7 of Title 11 governs corporate liquidation – termination of the business and sale of its assets to repay creditors at least some portion of the debt incurred.
+In recent years, business filings have hovered around 20,000 per year.

 - Bankruptcy Filing: Chapter 7 bankruptcy begins with the customer filing a petition with the bankruptcy court.
 The customer is also required to provide the court a number of other documents including a list of all creditors and the amount and nature of their claims.
 The commencement of bankruptcy creates an “estate” which becomes the temporary legal owner of all of the customer’s property.